 Bibliographic omissions and intrusions.
 List in your bibliography every work that is actually quoted in your thesis, and list no works that are not directly quoted in your thesis.

 Citing class notes.
-Class notes are not a "peer-reviewed" source and I am disinclined to e-mail professors and ask them if they really said XYZ.
+Class notes are not "peer-reviewed" and I am disinclined to e-mail professors and ask them if they really said XYZ.
 Don't even cite me to myself (I might disagree with what I said).
 If you gained a special insight though a lecture by or conversation with a professor, acknowledge it, but develop the point from standard academic sources.

 Colloquialisms.
 A thesis is not a chat room.
 Avoid slangy or trite expressions.
 Write in a clear, professional manner.
 But avoid verbosity (see below).